brycewray/hugo-site/content/posts/2022/09/shorter-shortcuts-nunjucks-macros-eleventy/index.md

 ## Create the macros file

+**Important**: The following step assumes the presence in your project of a suitable JavaScript file from the [`lite-youtube-embed` repo](https://github.com/paulirish/lite-youtube-embed).
+In the code below, it's in the Eleventy project's `src/assets/js/` location (hence referred to as `/assets/js` since, in this project, the top-level `src` is the [input directory](https://www.11ty.dev/docs/config/#input-directory)) and called *lite-yt-embed_0-2-0.js*.
+{.yellowBox}

 Then, in your Eleventy project's [`includes` directory](https://www.11ty.dev/docs/config/#directory-for-includes), add a `macros` folder and, within it, an `index.njk` file for holding all your macros.
 Here's such a file that contains a macro version of the YouTube-embedding code:

 ```twig